-Should a learner refuse to take essential medication while attending Trust they will not be forced to do so.
-Trust will promptly inform their parents or carers as a matter of urgency.
+Should a learner refuse to take essential medication while attending the academy, the learner will not be forced to do so.
+The Trust will promptly inform their parents or carers as a matter of urgency.

-Appropriate recording of any refusal will be made, identifying the action taken by whom and at what time.
+Appropriate recording of any refusal will be made, identifying the action taken, by whom, and at what time.